 Paper is more than just a medium for writing and printing; it's a versatile and diverse material that serves a multitude of purposes.
 From the delicate tissue paper used to protect fragile items to the robust cardstock for wedding invitations, choosing the right type of paper can make all the difference in the outcome of your project.

 Whether you're a casual user printing at home or a professional creating high-end promotional materials, understanding the various paper types and their ideal uses is crucial.
-In this guide, we'll explore different types of paper, their weights, and finishes, as well as considerations for customised artwork and printing.
+In this guide, we'll explore different types of paper for printing, their weights, and finishes, as well as considerations for customised artwork and printing.
 Let's dive into the fascinating world of paper!

 What is GSM?